Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/further_work.md

 ## Alternative Entropy Sources

-We love what drand and the League of Entropy brought to the internet, which is nothing less than the first decentralized entropy source.
-But choice is important.
-Some applications may wish to sacrifice some of the security properties in order to get faster and cheaper randomness.
-Some users might demand governance voting for drand [MPC] participants.
-The options are to be explored, but the network will be designed for multiple sources.
+We adore the first decentralised entropy source that Drand and the League of Entropy delivered to the internet.
+Choice, though, is crucial.
+In order to obtain faster and less expensive randomization, certain applications might be willing to give up some of the security features.
+Some users might demand that district [MPC] participants vote on governance.
+Although the possibilities will be investigated, the network will be built for numerous sources.

 ## Internalizing randomness generation